dpellow/SCAPP/README.md

 Under the `logs` subdirectory, the file `recycler2.log` contains all information about the Recycler2 run.
 Other log files in the `logs` subdirectory may be helpful if there is an error or failure in one of the stages that runs BLAST, BWA, or PlasClass.

 ## Advanced usage
+More advanced command line options allow for different stages in the Recycler2 pipeline to be modified:

+`-sc/--use_scores`: Flag to determine whether to use plasmid scores.
+Use `False` to turn off plasmid score use.
+Default: `True`

+`-gh/--use_gene_hits`: Flag to determine whether to use plasmid specific genes.
+Use `False` to turn off plasmid gene use.
+Default: `True`

+`-pc/--plasclass`: PlasClass score file.
+If PlasClass classification of the assembly graph nodes has already been performed, provide the name of the PlasClass output file.
+(For example: the `intermediate_files/plasclass.out` file from a previous run of Recycler2).

 ### Plasmid-specific genes